 Closing dt and rerunning gives white window in 3s and full running in circa 6,2s. tested couple times, same result each time.

-#4 Updated by Peter M about 2 years ago
+#4 Updated by Peter M over 2 years ago

 Unchecked "look for updated" - doesn't speed up.
 I checked also on my old Dell Optiplex 780, core2duo with 4GB, Win 10 and AMD Radeon HD 7500 1GB, same ext HD connected via USB 2.0.
 First start takes 22-23s, every next start below 6s.
 It's faster than laptop with (theoretically) much better components.
 Tested three times (computer reboot).